FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 colima start
 ```

 This command starts the Colima virtual machine, which Docker will then use to run containers.
-If Colima is not running, Docker won't have the necessary environment to create and run containers
+If Colima is not running, Docker won't have the necessary environment to create and run containers.

 ```bash
 colima status